-Building a portfolio career allows you to tailor work to what you love the most but also enjoy variety in your work by fulfilling multiple different roles.
-These could be major roles which dominate most of your portfolio or smaller ‘side hustles’ which you carry out during spare time.
+Building a portfolio career allows you to tailor work to what you love the most but also enjoy variety in your work by fulfilling multiple roles.
+These could be major roles which dominate most of your portfolio or smaller ‘side hustles’ you can carry out during spare time.
 Either way, maintaining multiple incomes gives you a well-rounded base as a music producer and demonstrates an impressively broad skillset.

 Most of these ‘side hustles’ have the benefit of being able to work remotely, for example in a home studio or other dedicated workspace, and are a great way of becoming a prolific producer.
 Below we’ll look at some entry-level online income streams which you might consider to kickstart your production portfolio career.

 Music libraries are companies which host a large catalogue of pre-written music, also known as ‘production music’ or ‘stock music’.
 Audio editors can then browse and purchase a sync license to use this music in their film, TV show or any other type of media.
 Unlike scoring a film, the music is not written for specific visuals, but rather to a theme or concept.

 The start of the golden age for music libraries was in the 1960s and 70s.
 It saw tracks used in classic TV shows like ‘The Sweeney’.
 Others became a well-loved feature of the shows they accompanied.
 For example the works of British composer Keith Mansfield became theme tunes for the opening of the Wimbledon tennis tournament.

 In order to get a music library to pick up your music, you’ll need to put together a collection of your best work and pitch it to a production company.
 If they like your music, they may start sending briefs with themes or concepts for you to write music for.
 Now that you’re officially a library music composer, you would receive royalties every time your music is used and in most cases you also receive a flat fee every time someone purchases a license.